General Product Terms

 Statement of Authenticity - Not too powerful if it doesn't come from the licensor of the product.
 Some distributors claim authentic goods in their invoices or claim to have statements of authenticity to provide their customers if they have problems.
 The distributors and their suppliers are not really in a position to guarantee authenticity unless they are the original manufacturer or an authorized distributor.
 We don't place much stock in a Statement of Authenticity.
 Ask for original paperwork.

 VERO - eBay's Verification of Owners Rights Organization.
 This is a group of companies that provide information when they feel their intellectual property rights have been violated.
 Many of these companies do not like to see their products sold on eBay which undercuts their normal retail distribution channels.
 Some have employees and computer programs that search for their products daily looking for violations.
 The apparel, footwear, and accessories companies are especially active.
 If one of these companies sees one of your listings and they believe there is a violation, they contact eBay and your listing can be pulled.
 You will be asked for documentation that your products are not violating intellectual property owners rights.
 If you can't produce the documentation, you are probably out of luck.
-This is why we are not big fans of grey market goods.
+This is why we are not big fans of gray market goods.

 You can get in just as much civil and criminal trouble for selling licensed goods distributed outside authorized channels as you can for selling knock offs.
 It's not worth the risk.
 Stay with department store products or products with original paperwork to hold the risk factor to a minimum.
 We have provided these definitions to help you understand certain aspects of our industry.
 Some of the content includes opinions.
 The definitions should not be considered an absolute statement of fact.
 You should consult with legal council or the appropriate governmental or trade authorities for complete facts.